sleepymalc/VSCode-LaTeX-Inkscape/README.md

 \tikzset{no body/.style={/tikz/dash pattern=on 0 off 1mm}}
 ```

-You can certainly follow my [Template](https://github.com/sleepymalc/Academic-Template), which already includes all the requirement header for you.
+You can certainly follow my [Template](https://github.com/sleepymalc/Academic-Template), which already includes all the requirement headers for you.

 ### Migrate to HyperSnips (02.18.22)

-Now, instead using [HyperSnips for Math](https://marketplace.visualstudio.com/items?itemName=OrangeX4.hsnips), we're now using [HyperSnips](https://marketplace.visualstudio.com/items?itemName=draivin.hsnips), namely the **original one**!
-Since I just find out that we can trigger the snippets **only in math mode** by using the special keyword called `context`, hence I just migrate to the original one.
+Now, instead of using [HyperSnips for Math](https://marketplace.visualstudio.com/items?itemName=OrangeX4.hsnips), we're using [HyperSnips](https://marketplace.visualstudio.com/items?itemName=draivin.hsnips), namely the **original one**!
+Since I just found out that we can trigger the snippets **only in math mode** by using the special keyword called `context`, I migrated to the original one.
 To migrate, you just need to uninstall [HyperSnips for Math](https://marketplace.visualstudio.com/items?itemName=OrangeX4.hsnips), install [HyperSnips](https://marketplace.visualstudio.com/items?itemName=draivin.hsnips) with the updated [latex.hsnips](./VSCode-setting/Snippets/latex.hsnips) I prepared for you, and then enjoy!

 ### Documenting Inkscape Shortcut Manager (07.30.22)

-I finally have time to document all my configuration and making some changes to make this document more readable.
-I personally have used this workflow for more than half of a year, so I think this is stable and will not be changed in a near future.
+I finally have time to document the configuration of the [Inkscape shortcut manager](#inkscape-shortcut-manager) and make some changes to make this document more readable.
+Personally, I have used this workflow for more than half of a year, so I think this is stable and will not be changed shortly.

 ## Credits

 Again, thanks to Gilles Castel, this workflow fits my style.
-Although it originally works in Linux+Vim only, the idea is the most important thing.
+Although it originally worked in Linux+Vim only, the idea is the most important thing.
 Without his wonderful post, I can't even imagine this is possible.
 But now it is!
 Go to his original post to show him some love.

 ## Related Project